ThomasLMartin/ColossalSounds/README.md

 ## Introduction
 This was a class project designed to give us hands on experience building out an API, working together as a team, and utilizing GitHub for as our version control software.
 Instruments were a common connection between the four of us, so we decided to tackle a project that would benefit an owner of a music store.
 Thinking more along the lines of a mom and pop type store.

-Our goal was to prove the owner with a multifunctional application that allowed them have the ability to create and manage a database for their inventory, customers, and transacations.
+Our goal was to provide the owner with a multifunctional application that allowed them have the ability to create and manage a database for their inventory, customers, and transacations.
 While at the sametime giving them a platform to display their inventory online so that customers would be able to browser their products, leave reviews, and ratings that would allow an interactive shopping experience.

 ## Technologies
 Project is created with: